Death of Leah Betts

-Leah Sarah Betts (1 November 1977 – 16 November 1995) was an English woman from Latchingdon, Essex, who became a prominent figure in discussions about drug use in the United Kingdom following her death shortly after her 18th birthday.
-On 11 November 1995, during her birthday celebration at home, Leah consumed an ecstasy (MDMA) tablet and subsequently drank approximately 7 litres (1.8 US gallons) of water within a 90-minute period.
-Four hours later, she collapsed into a coma and was admitted to the hospital, where she remained until her death on 16 November.
+Leah Sarah Betts (11 November 1977 – 16 November 1995) was an English girl from Latchingdon, Essex, who became a prominent figure in discussions about drug use in the United Kingdom following her death shortly after her 18th birthday.
+On 11 November 1995, during her birthday celebration at home, Betts consumed an ecstasy (MDMA) tablet and subsequently drank approximately 7 l of water within a 90-minute period.

+Four hours later, she collapsed into a coma and was admitted to hospital, where she remained until her death on 16 November.
 The inquest concluded that her death resulted from water intoxication leading to hyponatremia, causing fatal swelling of the brain; it was suggested that the ecstasy tablet may have impaired her body's ability to regulate water balance.

 Her case drew extensive media attention, partly because she came from a middle-class family, which defied the stereotype of drug users.
 A prominent anti-drug campaign used her photo with the slogan "Sorted", but critics said such words were too one-sided, giving the impression that her death was caused merely by "one ecstasy tablet".
 The police spent £300,000 investigating the source of the drugs but only brought minor charges against her friends.

 Initial press and public reaction

 When Leah Betts was first admitted to hospital in a coma, her family released her image to the national media as an example of the dangers of illegal drugs, specifically ecstasy, in an attempt to deter other young people from using drugs.
 This campaigning continued for years following her death.

-Leah's mother, Dorothy May Betts, had died of a heart attack three years earlier, aged 45.
-Following this, Leah lived with her father Paul Betts (a former police officer), her stepmother (a nurse), and her brother William, who was seven years younger.
+Betts's mother, Dorothy, had died of a heart attack three years earlier, aged 45.
+Following this, Betts lived with her father (Metropolitan Police officer), her stepmother (Nurse), and her younger brother.

-The fact that Betts's life was typical of middle-class families in Britain was a likely factor in the widespread coverage of her death.
-For many years before the media had portrayed typical drug users as being from broken homes in inner city areas and the "sink" council estates.
-It was suggested that the pill she had taken was from a "contaminated batch".
-Not long afterward, a 1,500-site poster campaign used a photograph of a smiling Leah Betts (not a picture of her on her deathbed, as some sources erroneously claim) with the caption "Sorted: Just one ecstasy tablet took Leah Betts".
+That Betts's life was typical of middle-class families in Britain was a likely factor in the widespread coverage of her death.
+Not long after her death, a 1,500-site poster campaign used a photograph of Leah Betts (not a picture of her on her deathbed, as some sources erroneously claim) with the caption "Sorted: Just one ecstasy tablet took Leah Betts".

-Alternative rock band Chumbawamba responded with their own 'anti-poster' reading "Distorted: you are just as likely to die from eating a bay leaf as from an ecstasy tablet".
+Alternative rock band Chumbawamba responded with their own "anti-poster" reading "Distorted: you are just as likely to die from eating a bay leaf as from an ecstasy tablet".